NHSDigital/software-engineering-quality-framework/quality-checks.md

 ## Usage

 All applicable quality checks should be applied.
 Not all checks are universal, i.e. applicable in all contexts.
 For example, accessibility testing is only applicable to applications with a user interface.
-The [Details](#details) section lists universal checks in black, and contextual checks in grey.

 The majority of these checks should be [automated](./patterns/automate-everything.md) via [continuous integration / continuous deployment](./practices/continuous-integration.md): the optimal sequencing of these checks within CI/CD pipelines will depend on the project's branching strategy, deployment strategy, etc.